Mondo CLE

 -

-CLE 2025 credentials and course materials shall be emailed to all CLE registrants in advance of the seminar.
+CLE 2025 credentials and course materials shall be emailed to all CLE registrants just prior to the seminar.

 -

-New York: Total possible credits: 7.0 NY CLE credits (6.0 Professional Practice credits plus 1.0 Ethics and Professionalism credit for attending the 9am session)
+New York: Total possible credits: 7.0 NY CLE credits (Areas of Professional Practice credit)

 -